PhilDay-CT/cheriot-demos/configuration_broker/README.md

 ### Logger
 A contrived example to include a string (to show buffer overflow handling) and which has multiple consumers.
 To show an alterative parser this expects the data to be supplied in binary rather than JSON.
-The C++ defintion of configuration structure is
+The C++ definition of configuration structure is
 ```c++
 enum class logLevel
 {